-OUR TEAM IS ACE AT DOING WHAT IT TAKES Our expedition leaders, known as ELs to staff and guests alike, are outstanding leaders who attract and inspire the naturalists, biologists, marine biologists, zoologists, and undersea specialists who return each year, like migratory creatures, to the Southern Ocean aboard National Geographic Explorer, National Geographic Orion, and soon National Geographic Endurance-to share the Antarctic ice with you and your fellow guests.
+OUR TEAM IS ACE AT DOING WHAT IT TAKES Our expedition leaders, known as ELs to staff and guests alike, are outstanding leaders who attract and inspire the naturalists, biologists, marine biologists, zoologists, and undersea specialists who return each year, like migratory creatures, to the Southern Ocean aboard National Geographic Explorer and National Geographic Orion-to share the Antarctic ice with you and your fellow guests.
 Collectively, these specialists have hundreds of years of experience guiding travelers to the most interesting places in the world.
 Passionate about the geographies they explore, our naturalists illuminate each facet of the Antarctic through their enthusiasm and knowledge.
 Our guests consistently cite the expertise and engaging company of our staff as key reasons to repeatedly travel with us.
 More than guides, they are engaging companions, joining you at meals as well as on walks and Zodiac and kayak forays.
-Our industry-leading ratio of 1 expedition staff to 10 guests on our ships ensures that you'll have a variety of interests and personalities to choose from on daily activities.
-You are never herded into large groups, you can gravitate naturally to the staff member whose expertise interests you most.
-WHAT WILL YOU CREATE WITH PHOTOGRAPHER?
+Our industry-leading ratio of 1 expedition staff to 10 guests on National Geographic Explorer and National Geographic Orion ensures that you'll have a variety of interests and personalities to choose from on daily activities.
+You are never herded into large groups, you can gravitate naturally to the staff member whose expertise interests you most. " Despite our 50 years of exploring here, on January 21, 2018, we achieved a historic first-we went further south than any Lindblad-National Geographic expedition, and further south than any non-icebreaking ship.
+We got deep into Marguerite Bay, down to a point adjacent to the Terra Firma Islands.
+This meant crossing the Antarctic Circle-and jubilantly sounding the ship's horn.
+We made several excellent landings in the area, including the first visit to Stonington base this season.
+We brought the UKAHT (UK Antarctic Heritage Trust) restoration team aboard for recap and dinner, which everyone thoroughly enjoyed.
+Overall, a fantastic "exploring" experience. -Brent Stephenson, Expedition Leader, Expedition Leader Report 1.21.2018 Aboard National Geographic Explorer